UNICEFECAR/USupport-entry-bundle/README.md

 # Welcome

-Main repository for the USupportMe API services
+Main repository for the USupport API services

 ## Installation

-This is the entry bundle repository for all USupportMe web services (webapps + API services).
+This is the entry bundle repository for all USupport web services (webapps + API services).

 To clone and populate all submodules use: